LightJack05/AnonKey-Backend/README.md

 # AnonKey-Backend
 AnonKey is a zero-knowledge password manager, designed for self hosting.

+The frontend application can be found here: https://github.com/Jannik-Hm/AnonKey-Frontend

 Installation instructions, Concepts and migration steps are detailed in the Wiki: https://github.com/LightJack05/AnonKey-Backend/wiki